Healthy Texas Women Information for Providers

 The enrollment effective date is the first day of the month HHSC receives the application.
 For example, if HHSC receives a woman’s application on January 20 and she is determined eligible for the program, her coverage begins January 1.
 Call 1-866-993-9972 if you have questions about the enrollment effective date, or think there may be an error.

-Does enrollment in the Texas Women's Health Program affect other HHSC benefits?
+Does enrollment in Healthy Texas Women affect other HHSC benefits?

-A woman’s enrollment in the Women’s Health Program does not make a household ineligible for other program benefits such as Medicaid, TANF, or SNAP food benefits.
-However, information reported when applying for the Women’s Health Program, may affect the household’s other benefits if it’s different than what was previously reported for other programs.
+A woman’s enrollment in Healthy Texas Women does not make a household ineligible for other program benefits such as Medicaid, TANF, or SNAP food benefits.
+However, information reported when applying for Healthy Texas Women may affect the household’s other benefits if it’s different than what was previously reported for other programs.

 - Client questions or to find a provider: 1-800-335-8957 (pick a language, then pick option 5)